Preservation Special Projects

 - Free or low-cost tours, presentations, or access to materials and documents created with the grant including research, publications, audio, or video recordings.

-- Public meetings in multiple places around King County, including a mix of urban, suburban and/or rural.
+- Public meetings or programs in multiple places around King County, including a mix of urban, suburban and/or rural.

-- Good preservation planning for the long-term viability and use of a landmark property in King County.
+- Good preservation planning for the long-term viability and use of a historic property in King County.

-In order to combat inequities in our grantmaking, 4Culture is introducing Equity Investments.
-This practice will incorporate indicators of structural inequity into our panel process, including geographic location, income, operating budget, audiences served, and project focus.
+In order to combat inequities in our grantmaking, 4Culture has implemented Equity Investments.
+This practice incorporates indicators of structural inequity into our panel process, including geographic location, income, operating budget, audiences served, and project focus.
 By prioritizing these factors, we intend to more equitably distribute funds to communities that have historically been excluded from cultural funding.

 2 Are You and Your Project Eligible?